ckinateder/stegosaurus-midi/README.md

 - [ ] Pinouts
 ## Project Structure

-THis project is organized as follows:
+This project is organized as follows:

 - [`firmware/`](firmware/): main firmware code
 - [`interface/`](interface/): code for the web interface